getnexusapp/.github/EULA.md

 ### Feedback

-If you voluntarily provide suggestions, ideas, bug reports, feature requests, or other feedback regarding the Software ("Feedback"), you grant Nexus and Nawrass Andaloussi Dahman a worldwide, royalty-free, perpetual, irrevocable, transferable, and sublicensable right to use, reproduce, modify, distribute, display, and otherwise exploit that Feedback for any purpose without compensation or attribution to you.
+If you voluntarily provide suggestions, ideas, bug reports, feature requests, or other feedback regarding the Software ("Feedback"), you grant Nawrass Andaloussi Dahman a worldwide, royalty-free, perpetual, irrevocable, transferable, and sublicensable right to use, reproduce, modify, distribute, display, and otherwise exploit that Feedback for any lawful purpose without compensation or attribution to you.

 ---

 ## 5. Local-First Architecture and Your Content

-Nexus is designed and built as a **local-first, local-only application**.
+Nexus is designed as a **local-first desktop application**.

-Nexus does not operate a cloud service or backend server through which your notes, searches, or AI requests are routed.
+Nexus does not currently operate a cloud service through which your local workspace is routinely synchronized or stored.

 ### (a) Local Storage

-Your Content is stored locally on your device.
+Your Content is primarily stored locally on your device.

-Nexus stores your notes and related workspace data in a local database on your device, including a local SQLite database.
+Nexus stores notes and related workspace data in local application storage, including a local SQLite database where applicable.

-Nexus does not require you to create an account to use the Software and does not require your notes to be uploaded to a Nexus-operated cloud service.
+Nexus does not currently require you to create a Nexus online account to use the Software and does not currently require your notes to be uploaded to a Nexus-operated cloud service.

-Your local workspace remains on your device unless you explicitly choose to export, back up, copy, or otherwise transmit it yourself.
+Your local workspace remains on your device unless you explicitly choose to export, back up, copy, synchronize, or otherwise transmit it through a feature or external service.

 ### (b) Local Search

-Nexus's search functionality is designed to operate entirely on your device.
+Nexus's semantic search functionality is designed to operate locally on your device.

-This includes semantic or meaning-based search functionality that uses an embedding model running locally on your device.

-Nexus does not send your notes to a Nexus server or other remote service merely to perform searches.

-Your notes are not uploaded to a Nexus-operated server for indexing or search.
+Where Nexus uses an embedding model for semantic search, the model is intended to run locally rather than requiring your notes to be uploaded to a Nexus-operated server for indexing.

 ### (c) Local Version History and Trash

 Nexus may maintain version history, deleted content, and related workspace information locally on your device.

-These features operate on your local workspace and are not intended to upload your content to Nexus-operated servers.
+These features are designed to operate on your local workspace and are not intended to upload your content to Nexus-operated servers.

 ### (d) Bring Your Own Key (BYOK) AI

-Nexus's optional AI Assistant is designed around a **Bring Your Own Key (BYOK)** model.
+Nexus's optional AI Assistant uses a **Bring Your Own Key (BYOK)** model where supported.

-To use the AI Assistant, you provide credentials, such as an API key, for an AI provider or other Third-Party Provider that you choose.
+To use the AI Assistant, you may provide credentials, such as an API key, for an AI provider or other Third-Party Provider that you choose.

-When you send a request to the AI Assistant, information necessary to process that request may be sent directly from your device to the Third-Party Provider you selected.
+When you submit a request through the AI Assistant, information necessary to process that request may be transmitted from your device to the Third-Party Provider you selected.

-Depending on the request, this information may include:
+Depending on your request and configuration, this information may include:

-- the message you submitted;
+* the message you submitted;
-- relevant portions of your notes;
+* relevant portions of Your Content;
-- relevant information from the web page currently being used as context; and
+* relevant information from a web page being used as context; and
-- other information necessary for the AI provider to generate a response.
+* other information necessary for the Third-Party Provider to generate a response.

-**Nexus does not operate a server between your device and the Third-Party Provider for this AI request path.**

-Nexus does not receive, route, log, or store the contents of these AI requests or responses through a Nexus-operated backend.
+The exact information transmitted depends on the features you use and the configuration of your Third-Party Provider.

 ### (e) AI Credentials

-Where supported by the Software, API keys and other credentials are stored locally using your operating system's secure credential-storage facilities.
+Where supported by the Software, API keys and other credentials may be stored locally using operating-system or application-level credential-storage mechanisms.

-Your credentials are not intended to be stored in a Nexus-operated database or transmitted to a Nexus-operated server.
+Your credentials are not intended to be stored in a Nexus-operated cloud database.

-You are responsible for protecting your credentials and for any charges, usage, or activity associated with the credentials you provide to a Third-Party Provider.
+You are responsible for protecting your credentials and for any charges, usage, or activity associated with credentials you provide to a Third-Party Provider.

 ### (f) AI Provider Responsibility